 - Buffer standards included in Article 7, Part A shall apply.

 2) On new streets, allowable building and lot types will establish the development pattern.

 3) Rezonings to the CB district shall only include one or more tracts of land or development sites that total fifteen acres or more in size except that proposals for less than fifteen acres adjoining an existing CB district may be considered.

 4) The interior of new business and light industrial parks shall be laid out along a street pattern and shall maintain well defined open space to give prominence to important structures and allow for assembly and pedestrian circulation; quadrangles are recommended.

-5) Every building lot shall have frontage upon a public street or urban open space; buildings fronting on urban open space shall provide for vehicular access from a rear alley or street.
+5) Every building lot shall have frontage upon a public street or urban open space unless an 80’ buffer as provided in Article 7 is established; buildings fronting urban open space shall provide for vehicular access from a rear alley or street.